dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 The story continues with my current manager staring at the emotional blankness of my face asking me if I am OK and why I don't look as happy as I am supposed to.
 I decided to tell him that I have been so surprised by the news that I am speechless.
 Something not far from the truth but for two competing reasons as at the back of my head I have two different thoughts fighting like that little angel and devil from those vintage cartoons.
-One shouts: "Be happy and party" the other screams: "Write about it, process it and let people know".
-They both won.
+One shouts: "Be happy, party, and forget everything else" the other screams: "Write about it, process it and let people know".
+Somehow they both won.

 If I had to picture the factors behind my rationale I would think of a diagram with overlapping circles something similar to this one: